Miltonly/Streets/Vaughan Court

 Getting around

-Vaughan Court sits in the Scott neighbourhood, a position that makes the Milton GO station a five-minute drive for the Toronto commute; the full trip to Union runs around 65 minutes.
-For those working in Mississauga, the drive is roughly 22 minutes via Highway 401, with the on-ramp at Regional Road 25 just four minutes away.
-Pearson is a 32-minute drive, and Oakville and Burlington are within 20 to 25 minutes.
-The court itself is quiet, with no through traffic, so the road network handles the load without the noise of a busier corridor.
+Vaughan Court sits in the Scott neighbourhood, a position that puts the Milton GO station roughly five minutes by car.
+The drive to Union runs about 65 minutes door to door, making the GO line the realistic Toronto commute.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is four minutes away, and the drive runs around 22 minutes.
+Pearson is about 32 minutes by car.
+The court itself is quiet, with no through-traffic, so the road network handles the load without the noise of a busier corridor.

 Schools and catchment

-Public elementary catchment falls to Sam Sherratt Public School, which is adjacent to the court; Catholic students attend Our Lady of Fatima Catholic Elementary School, a five-minute drive.
-For secondary, public students draw to Craig Kielburger Secondary School, also five minutes away, while Catholic students attend Bishop P.F.
-Reding Catholic Secondary School, four minutes by car.
-The proximity to multiple schools makes Vaughan Court a practical choice for families with children at different stages.
+Public elementary catchment falls to Sam Sherratt Public School, which is within walking distance from Vaughan Court.
+Catholic elementary students attend Our Lady of Fatima Catholic ES or St. Scholastica Catholic ES, both about five minutes by car.
+Secondary students draw to Craig Kielburger Secondary School, a five-minute drive, while Catholic secondary students attend Bishop P.F.
+Reding Catholic SS, about four minutes away.
+The proximity to multiple schools suits families with children at different stages.

 Who this street suits